MKawan/frontend-mundo-invertido-react-vite/README.md

 # Project Inverted World

-###Original Project DIO.
+### Original Project DIO.

-This project is a conversion of the original DIO challenge project made at the Ri Happy bootcamp - Front-end from Zero #2 in React + Vite
+This project is a conversion of the original html + css + js project from the DIO challenge done at the Ri Happy bootcamp - Front-end from Zero #2 in React + Vite

 - [@DIO](https://www.dio.me)
 - [@DIO_GitHub](https://github.com/digitalinnovationone/semana-frontend-mundo-invertido)